 Cambridge Health Alliance

-The rotation at Cambridge Health Alliance is an eight-week rotation in the PGY 3 that allows the resident to practice as a generalist practitioner in the community setting, while leading junior Family Medicine residents, medical student and Physician Assistant students.
-During this rotation the residents begin to work more autonomously in preparation of their chief year when they will become a leader.
+The rotation at Cambridge Health Alliance is an eight-week rotation in the PGY 3 year that allows the resident to practice as a generalist practitioner in the community setting, while collaborating with Cambridge health alliance faculty, Family Medicine residents, , and Physician Assistants.
+During this rotation, the residents begin to work more autonomously in preparation for their chief year, when they will assume advanced leadership roles as chief residents.

-Clinic Chief is an eight-week rotation in the chief year of the program during which the resident has their own weekly pre-operative clinic, from which patients will be booked for surgery, with the resident as the primary surgeon under the guidance of our dedicated surgical teaching staff.
-Additionally, this resident is the point person for junior residents and nursing in the clinic setting.
+Clinic Chief is an eight-week rotation in the chief year of the program during which the chief residents have their own weekly pre-operative clinic from which patients will be booked for surgery.
+The resident serves as the primary surgeon under the guidance of our dedicated surgical teaching staff.
+Additionally, the clinic chief is the point person for junior residents and nursing in the ambulatory setting.

-This two-week rotation takes place during the PGY 1 in the Center for Maternal-Fetal Medicine, during which the resident works closely with faculty and sonographers to hone their obstetrical ultrasound skills.
+This two-week rotation takes place during the PGY 1 year in the Center for Maternal-Fetal Medicine.
+In order to hone their obstetrical ultrasound skills, the resident works closely with faculty and sonographers.
+By the completion of this rotation, residents are proficient in basic obstetrical ultrasounds and have gained additional experience with advanced obstetrical ultrasounds.

 Each resident spends a four-week block in the PGY 2 and PGY 3 years (eight weeks total) during which they have protected time to work on scholarly projects, travel abroad for global health electives or pursue subspecialty electives at outside institutions locally or nationally.

-Each resident spends two weeks in their PGY 1 working in the Emergency Department under the guidance of that program's leadership to expand the breadth of their knowledge to prepare them for all aspects of women's health beyond obstetrics and gynecology.
+Each resident spends two weeks in their PGY 1 year working in the Emergency Department under the guidance of that program's leadership.
+This rotation expands the breadth of the residents’ knowledge and prepares them for urgent triaging and medical care beyond obstetrics and gynecology.

 Mount Auburn Hospital

-Each PGY 3 resident spends eight weeks at Mount Auburn Hospital in Cambridge working alongside their faculty gynecologists and urogynecologist to grow their surgical skills by assisting on complex gynecologic surgeries with an emphasis on minimally invasive vaginal and robotic approaches.
+Each PGY 4 resident spends eight weeks working alongside the faculty gynecologists and urogynecologists at our affiliate Mount Auburn Hospital in Cambridge.
+Residents enhance their surgical skills by assisting on complex gynecologic surgeries with an emphasis on minimally invasive vaginal and robotic approaches.